Josuto/monguito/README.md

 TypeORM has mainly been developed for relational databases and [presents several limitations compared to Mongoose](https://eliezer.medium.com/typeorm-mongodb-review-8855903228b1).
 Typegoose, on another hand, is yet another Mongoose wrapper that provides TypeScript typing to Mongoose schemas and models, but it implements the [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) pattern.
+It could be interesting to base the abstract repository on Typegoose in the future, although it would add a new abstraction layer, thus complicating the current solution.
+All considered, leveraging the abstract repository with new required Mongoose features may be a better idea.

 Finally, the current implementation of the Mongoose-based MongoDB abstract repository has been fully validated in the `book.repository.test.ts` file.